Sagnik-95/FPLC_Python_Software_V_1.0_R0/README.md

 FPLC Control Software: README
 This document provides an overview of the Fast Protein Liquid Chromatography (FPLC) Control Software.

-Project Title
+Project Title:
 Fast Protein Liquid Chromatography (FPLC) Control Software

-Author
+Author:
 Sagnik Mitra

-License
+License:
 IIT INDORE

-Overview
+Overview:
 This software is a comprehensive suite designed for managing and controlling protein purification workflows using FPLC systems.
 It integrates detailed (simulated) hardware communication protocols and incorporates a conceptual Model Predictive Control (MPC)-like logic for precise pressure and gradient control during chromatographic runs.

-Key Features
+Key Features:
 User Interface (GUI): Built with PyQt6, providing an intuitive graphical interface for system control, monitoring, and data visualization.

 Simulated Hardware Communication: Features simulated protocols for interacting with FPLC hardware components.